You need a licence from us to keep certain dangerous wild animals.

 |Type of Licence

 Dangerous Wild Animals

-1 species (add £50 per additional species on application or variation)
+1 species (add £60 per additional species when applying for or varying a licence)

 Does tacit consent apply?